desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 // MsgGrantAllowanceResponse defines the Msg/GrantAllowanceResponse response type message MsgGrantAllowanceResponse {}

-// MsgRevokeUserAllowance removes any existing allowance from granter to the grantee inside the subspace. message MsgRevokeAllowance {
+// MsgRevokeAllowance removes any existing allowance to the grantee inside the subspace. message MsgRevokeAllowance {
   // Id of the subspace inside which the allowance to be deleted is uint64 subspace_id = 1 [